 If you have ever played Moss (if you haven’t, stop reading, buy and play Moss, then come back) then the controls will be very familiar to you.
 As the giant invisible friend, you can’t move around and you can only interact with certain things.
 Using the DS4, you can move the protagonist around the scene as they walk, climb, activate switches, shoot a slingshot and more.
 As the almighty being, you can use your ghostly hand, and the DS4 and R2 button, to grab certain items like logs, magnets and carts, as you move them around the scene to activate switches, create platforms, create things for our protagonist to ride on, etc…

 Along Together is basically Moss but without the combat and complete with more environmental puzzles, some of which are really clever.
 The puzzles themselves aren’t that complicated either, until the final stage, so anyone of any skill level can jump right in and have fun playing the game.
-Also, you will notice I’ve referred to Moss a lot and I’m aware other people have in their reviews also, but this game was originally released on the Daydream platform back in April 2017, so it actually came out before similar games which came out this year.
-As such, some of those games may have actually taken inspiration from Along Together and not the other way around.
+Also, you will notice I’ve referred to Moss a lot and I’m aware other people have in their reviews also, but this game was originally released on the Daydream platform back in April 2017, so it actually came out before Moss.
+As such, some of those games may have actually taken inspiration from Along Together, and not the other way around.

 Unlike other games, items you pick up aren’t just static trophies on a wall or in an options menu, they are interactive items when you return to your treehouse at the end of each stage.
 The ‘interactive’ part varies from having an action man with various poses, a talking sock puppet, and even a working magnifying glass.
 The best of all though is the Gameboy, as it’s technically a mini-game within the game.
 The game works like ‘VVVVVV’ and ‘Flappy bird’ in that you are a figure who is constantly running and a tap of the X button will cause you to flip and walk on the ceiling.
 X again will drop back down.
 So you must do that in order to avoid the spikes and the bombs as you aim for a high score – and up to three PSN Trophies.